uzhinskiy/PromEL/README.md

-# PromEL #
+# PromEL - Elasticsearch Prometheus Adapter #

-PromEL - A prometheus remote storage adapter into ElasticSearch

 ## INTRODUCTION ##
+This is an adapter that accepts Prometheus remote read/write requests, and sends them on to Elasticsearch.
+This allows using Elasticsearch as long term storage for Prometheus.

+Requires Elasticsearch v7.0 or greater.

 ## INSTALL ##